Master’s thesis in Biochemistry/Structural Biology

 The Master’s thesis project will focus on the biochemical and structural characterization of similar domains from other proteins to determine their CTD-binding specificities.
 The project will involve recombinant protein expression, protein purification, binding assays and setting up crystallization trials to obtain X-ray structures.

 Applicants should hold a BSc degree in Biochemistry, Molecular Biology or a related field.
 Since the working language in our lab is English, excellent written and oral communication skills in English are required.
 Previous experience in protein purification is a plus, but not essential.
-The position is available starting early 2018 for approximately one year.
+The position is available for approximately one year.
+Deadline for applications is May 31st.
 The successful candidate will receive a monthly stipend of about 400€.

 If you are interested please send your application including a cover letter, your CV and the contact details of at least one referee to dea.slade [AT] univie.ac [DOT] at.